nenetto/anwbis/README.md

 This means you can use the AWS cli with the profile flag like this
 ```
-[luix@boxita ~]$ aws s3 ls --profile anwbis
+[luix@boxita ~]$ aws s3 ls --profile datalab-dev-admin
 ```
-and you will be running this command agains the delegated account.
+and you will be running this command against the delegated account.

-If you are doing tests in local (i.e. for development), use the anwbis profile in your configuration, or overwrite the **default** profile with the values in anwbis profile.
+If you are doing tests in local (i.e. for development), use the anwbis profile in your configuration, or overwrite the **default** profile with the values in generated profile.